 Founded in 2013, Suspect Press is a Denver publishing company that blends the raw energy of zine culture with the editorial sharpness and commercial reach of mainstream publications.
 Publishing a quarterly arts and literature magazine features poetry, short stories, essays, comics and artwork primarily from Denver, Colorado, presented in a cleanly designed, vintage newsprint format, and delivered to various locations throughout the state, Suspect Press also publishes novels and comic books.
 And in addition to publishing, Suspect Press presents various music, literature and stand-up comedy events around the Denver and Boulder areas.

 Amanda E.K. – Editor-in-Chief

-Amanda is a freelance writer, fiction writer and memoirist, and a member of the Knife Brothers writing group.
+Amanda is a writing instructor and a longstanding member of the Knife Brothers writing group.
 Her work has been featured on the Denver Orbit podcast and on Mortified Live.
 She has stories in Suspect Press, Birdy, Jersey Devil Press, the Punch Drunk Press Poetry anthology, and forthcoming in Green Briar Review.
-She's currently working on a memoir about her sexual development while growing up in evangelical purity culture - available late 2020 through Suspect Press.
+She's currently working on a memoir about her sexual development while growing up in evangelical purity culture.
 Follow her on instagram @amanda_e_k

 Josiah Hesse – Senior Editor